 The COVID-19 pandemic and resulting economic fallout radically shifted consumer and employee needs, habits, and expectations, while compelling virtualization of insurer operations practically overnight.
-While most of those in the industry adapted quickly, insurers are still likely facing lingering obstacles to growth and profitability in the year ahead.
+But while most of those in the industry adapted quickly, insurers are still likely facing lingering obstacles to growth and profitability in the year ahead.
 Additionally, increased use of technology by the insurance industry, exhibited by trends such as sales of insurance over the Internet, presents new regulatory challenges for the Department.
 State Policy Trends:

-State policies that would impact the Department's regulatory duties include the implementation of compulsory auto liability, the establishment of a regulatory framework for the selling of pet insurance, viatical settlements, and mandated changes in pre-licensing and continuing education programs for insurance producers.
+State policies that would impact the Department's regulatory duties include the mandated regulation of bank employees, implementation of compulsory auto liability, the expansion of the Department's regulatory oversight of employee-leasing organizations, viatical settlements, and mandated changes in pre-licensing and continuing education programs for agents.
 Federal Policy Trends:

-The primary changes in federal laws affecting the Department include those changes involving health insurance as promulgated under the Affordable Care Act and regulations issued by the Centers for Medicare & Medicaid Services (CMS), cybersecurity laws, and federal regulatory changes that promote greater penetration of the banking and other financial industries into the insurance industry.
+The primary changes in federal laws affecting the Department include those changes that promote greater penetration of the banking and other financial industries into the insurance industry.
 Underlying this issue is the long-term trend of continued exertion of federal control over the regulation of insurance.
 Socio-Economic and Demographic Trends: